-Function TNC 620 iTNC 530 Arrangement of soft-key rows and soft keys within the rows Arrangement of soft-key rows and soft-ke layout. eys varies depending on the active screen Character set for PROGRAM screen layout Small character set Medium character set Editing of program after program run was interrupted by switching to the Single block mode of operation.
-The INTERNAL STOP soft key must also be pressed to cancel the program Editing is possible right after switching to the Programming mode of operation Operating-mode switchover after program run was interrupted by switching to the Single block mode of operation The INTERNAL STOP soft key must also be pressed to cancel the program Switching the operating mode is allowed Operating-mode switchover after program run was interrupted by switching to the Single block mode of operation, and canceled by INTERNAL STOP on the TNC 620 When you return to the Program Run mode of operation: Error message Selected block not addressed.
-Use mid-program startup to select the point of interruption Switching the operating mode is allowed, modal information is saved, program run can be continued by pressing NC start GOTO is used to go to FK sequences after program run was interrupted there before switching the operating mode Error message FK programming: Undefined starting position GOTO allowed Mid-program startup: Behavior after restoring the machine status The menu for returning must be selected with the RESTORE POSITION soft key Menu for returning is selected automatically Returning to the point of interruption with positioning logic ■ The order of axis approach cannot be recognized; a fixed sequence of axes is always displayed on the screen The order of axis approach is displayed on the screen by highlighting the corresponding axes Completing positioning for mid-program startup After position has been reached, positioning mode must be exited with the RESTORE POSITION soft key ■ The positioning mode is automatically exited after the position has been reached Switching the screen layout for mid- program startup Only possible, if startup position has already been approached ■ Possible in all operating states Error messages Error messages (e.g. limit switch messages) are still active after the error has been corrected and must be acknowledged separately Error messages are sometimes acknowledged automatically after the error has been corrected Editing Q-parameter contents after program run was interrupted by switching to the Single block mode of operation The INTERNAL STOP soft key must also be pressed to cancel the program Direct editing possible Manual traverse during program interruption and with active M118 Function not available Function available
+Function TNC 640 iTNC 530 Arrangement of soft-key rows and soft keys within the rows Arrangement of soft-key rows and soft-keys varies depending on the active screen layout.
+Operating-mode switchover after program run was interrupted by switching to the Single Block mode of operation, and canceled by INTERNAL STOP When you return to the Program Run mode of operation: Error messageSwitching the operating mode allowed, modal information is program run can be continued pressing NC startSelected block not addressed.
+Use mid-program startup to select the point of interruptionSwitching the operating mode allowed, modal information is program run can be continued pressing NC start GOTO is used to go to FK sequences after program run was interrupted there before switching the operating modeError message FK programming: Dudefined starting positionGOTO allowed GOTO allowed Mid-program startup: Behavior after restoring the machine status The menu for returning must be selected with the RESTORE POSITION soft key Menu for returning is selected automatically Completing positioning for mid- program startup After position has been reached, positioning mode must be exited with the RESTORE POSITION soft key The positioning mode is automatically exited after the position has been reached Switching the screen layout for mid- program startup Only possible, if startup position has already been approached Possible in all operating states Error messages Error messages are still active after the error has been corrected and must be acknowledged separately Error messages are sometimes acknowledged automatically after the error has been corrected Manual traverse during program interruption and with active M118 Function not available Function available